-The Peter A. Allard School of Law offers four graduate degrees, each of which is tailored to provide students from diverse cultural, academic, and professional backgrounds to engage in challenging and innovative graduate study.
+There are four graduate degrees situated at Allard Hall, each of which is tailored to provide students from diverse cultural, academic, and professional backgrounds to engage in challenging and innovative graduate study.

 - The Master of Laws (Common Law) (LLM CL) is a course-based master's program designed to provide foundational training in Canadian common law for foreign or non-common law trained lawyers.